 Since then, I have gained a lot of experience editing texts for non-native English speakers and, as someone learning Dutch myself, I understand the difficulties that come with trying to express yourself in a foreign language.
 I love to help students improve not only the clarity of their present text, but also their writing skills for any future academic endeavours.

 Tip for academic writers: Keep your sentences short!
-Include only one main idea in each sentence, and remember that a good sentence length is 20 to 25 words.
+Include only one main idea in each sentence.

 I am originally from Wales but now live in the south of France with my wife and dog.
 After studying Theology (including a year in Israel) at university I headed off to teach English as a foreign language in South Korea.
 It was there that I met my wife.
 I returned to Britain and to university in Cardiff where I completed both a masters and PhD. in archaeology, graduating with the latter in 2010.
 Another couple of years in South Korea followed before we moved to France in 2012.